dgaitsgo/ARTiMon-demo/README.md

 ![Image](https://i.imgur.com/BYrVNIJ.jpg)

-Our RaspberryPi was configured to do several tasks: run the ARTiMon executable, host the network that would allow data transfer and be a werable device a user can interact with through alerts and touch.
+Our RaspberryPi was configured to do several tasks: run the ARTiMon executable, host the network that would allow data transfer and be a wearable device a user can interact with through alerts and touch.
 To get data into ARTiMon, we launched an executable that included an interface to the monitoring system which ran as a child process: